ad1v7/PumHa/README.rst

 * Check, verify and discuss output
 * Discuss module structure
 * Go over requirements and make sure all tasks are either assigned or completed
+* time step attribute in Population looks rather awkward; add it to Simulation?